-In the case of waste used for fuel production which would otherwise be sent to landfill, all emissions that occur in the landfill including non- CO_2 emissions due to methane leakage could be considered.
-The fossil carbon incorporated in the composition of the fuel cannot be considered, however, as landfilled waste is not combusted.
+In the case of waste used for fuel production which would otherwise be sent to a landfill, all emissions that occur in the landfill, including non-CO2 emissions due to methane leakage, may be considered.
+The fossil carbon incorporated in the composition of the fuel cannot be considered, however, as landfill waste is not combusted.

 These emissions shall include the CO_2 equivalent of the carbon incorporated in the chemical composition of the fuel that was or would have otherwise been emitted as CO_2 into the atmosphere.
-This includes CO_2 that was captured and incorporated into the fuel provided that at least one of the following conditions is fulfilled:
+This includes CO_2 that was captured and incorporated into the fuel, provided that at least one of the following conditions is fulfilled:

-- (a) the CO2 has been captured from an activity listed under Annex I of Directive 2003/87/EC21 and has been taken into account upstream in an effective carbon pricing system and is incorporated in the chemical composition of the fuel before 2036.
-This date shall be extended to 2041 in other cases than CO2 stemming from the combustion of fuels for electricity generation; or; - (b) the CO2 has been captured from the air, or; - (c) the captured CO2 stems from the production or the combustion of biofuels, bioliquids or biomass fuels complying with the sustainability and greenhouse gas saving criteria and the CO2 capture did not receive credits for emission savings from CO2 capture and replacement, set out in Annex V and VI of RED II, or; - (d) the captured CO_2 stems from the combustion of RFNBOs or recycled carbon fuels complying with the greenhouse gas saving criteria, set out in Article 25(2) and Article 28(5) of RED II and CDR 1185; or
+- (a) the CO2 has been captured from an activity listed under Annex I of Directive 2003/87/EC20 and has been taken into account upstream in an effective carbon pricing system and is incorporated into the chemical composition of the fuel before 2036.
+This date shall be extended to 2041 in other cases than CO2 stemming from the combustion of fuels for electricity generation; or; - (b) the CO2 has been captured from the air, or; - (c) the captured CO2 stems from the production or the combustion of biofuels, bioliquids or biomass fuels complying with the sustainability and GHG emissions saving criteria and the CO2 capture did not receive credits for emission savings from CO2 capture and replacement, set out in Annex V and VI of Revised Directive EU/2018/2001, or; - (d) the captured CO2 stems from the combustion of RFNBOs or recycled carbon fuels complying with the GHG emissions saving criteria, set out in Article 25(2) and Article 28(5) of Revised Directive EU/2018/2001 and CDR 1185; or - (e) the captured CO_2 stems from a geological source of CO_2 and the CO_2 was previously released naturally.